Using Pinterest Images on a Blog – The Dirty Truth!

 How to Win with Pinterest

-The reality of Pinterest is it’s a women’s place.
-93% of all pins come from women even if 40% of new signups are from dudes.
+The reality of Pinterest is it’s a woman’s place.
+93% of all pins come from women, even if 40% of new signups are from dudes.

-Also, if you use Pinterest you almost HAVE to use Tailwind.
+Also, if you use Pinterest, a helpful tool is Tailwind.
 Tailwind is a paid software tool that allows you to schedule pins in advance.

 One of the best ways to use Tailwind is with Tribes.
 Tribes allow people to repin other people’s pins.

-The challenge with Pinterest is they don’t want people to leave the platform!
-If your pins lead people to your blog Pinterest will KILL your pin.
+The challenge with Pinterest is that they don’t want people to leave the platform!
+If your pins lead people to your blog, Pinterest could KILL your pin.

 The way to promote your blog from pins “without paying” is by having someone re-pin your pin that leads someone to your blog.

 This is why Tailwind is the industry standard when it comes to using Pinterest for a blog.
-Tailwind just has the tribes and you “almost” have to use it to win.
+Tailwind just has the tribes, and it helps if you use it.

 You could say Pinterest is more of pay2play – using a video game analogy.